pandashavenobugs/MqttResponsePatternBlogPost/README.md

 };
 ```

-we have two optional parameters,[responseTopic](https://www.hivemq.com/blog/mqtt5-essentials-part9-request-response-pattern/#:~:text=a%20concrete%20example.-,Response%20Topic,-A%20response%20topic) and [correlationData](https://www.hivemq.com/blog/mqtt5-essentials-part9-request-response-pattern/#:~:text=out%20the%20request.-,Correlation%20Data,-Correlation%20data%20is).
-The responseTopic option represents the topic that the subscriber uses to publish the response message.The correlationData is a buffer data in nodeJS and used for additional information about the request message or a specific request.
+We have two optional parameters,[responseTopic](https://www.hivemq.com/blog/mqtt5-essentials-part9-request-response-pattern/#:~:text=a%20concrete%20example.-,Response%20Topic,-A%20response%20topic) and [correlationData](https://www.hivemq.com/blog/mqtt5-essentials-part9-request-response-pattern/#:~:text=out%20the%20request.-,Correlation%20Data,-Correlation%20data%20is).
+The responseTopic option represents the topic that the subscriber uses to publish the response message.
+The correlationData is a buffer data in nodeJS and used for additional information about the request message or a specific request.
 Also, it can be used for identifying by using a secret word as buffer data.

-creating subscriber_basic.ts
+Creating subscriber_basic.ts

 ```ts
 import { IClientSubscribeOptions } from "mqtt";